Gumma Crossing Reserve

 It is possible to cross Warrell Creek to access the ocean beach but beware that dangerous rips are prevalent.

-Please drive with caution if travelling to Boultons's Crossing / Gumma Reserve, the access road is damaged due to recent flooding.
+Please drive with caution if travelling to Boultons's Crossing / Gumma Reserve, the access road is unsealed.
 Nambucca Shire Council wishes to advise that ALL personal items should be secured in a safe spot when camping at this reserve as there have been some thefts in recent times.
 Council accepts no responsibility when items are lost or stolen.

 Gumma Reserve is located 5.7 km east of Macksville along the Gumma Road.